ndmeiri/Panorific/README.md

 Panorific
 =========

-Panorific is an immersive and intuitive way to explore high quality panoramas and photos on an iOS device.
+Panorific is an immersive, intuitive, motion-based way to explore high quality panoramas and photos on an iOS device.
+Panorific is implemented in Swift.